 Succulent beer-battered mushrooms seasoned with flavors like chipotle and smoked paprika.
-Served up with a slow cooker queso cheese sauce, these bites take summer party grub to a whole new level.
+Served up with a slow cooker queso cheese sauce with beer and roasted poblano pepper, these bites take summer party grub to a whole new level.
+This post was sponsored.

 It is SUMMER!
 I so love it here.
 We had the most gorgeous spring, first of all here in sunny Florida.
 But now school is out, my stress level has come back down thanks to many beach walks and much pool time.
 Life is finally fantastically good once again.